kfang1220/zillow-photo-gallery/README.md

 #Zillow-Photo-Gallery

-Photo Gallery that lets you swipe through images or click and view them in full detail!
+Simple Photo Gallery that lets you swipe through images or click and view them in full detail!

 # Installation
 1.git clone